nrupatunga/GIST-global-Image-Descripor/README.md

 >>gist.exe -i [input directory] -o [output directory]

  - [  input directory ]  - input directory where images are present
- - [ output directory ]  - output directory where file names and respective gist vector are dumped into gist.txt and filenames.txt
+ - [ output directory ]  - output directory where file names and respective gist vectors are dumped into gist.txt and filenames.txt
  - gist.txt              - each line contain gist vector for each file in filenames.txt